1 Peter

 Introduction

-First Peter is a letter written by the apostle Peter to Christians scattered across the Roman provinces of Pontus, Galatia, Cappadocia, Asia, and Bithynia — regions in what is now modern Turkey (1 Peter 1:1).
-Peter identifies himself as "an apostle of Jesus Christ" and appears to have composed the letter with the assistance of Silvanus (Silas) as his secretary or amanuensis (1 Peter 5:12), which likely accounts for the polished Greek style of the letter despite Peter's Galilean origins.
-The letter was probably written from Rome (referred to cryptically as "Babylon" in 1 Peter 5:13) around AD 62–64, during the period of mounting hostility toward Christians under the emperor Nero but before the outbreak of full-scale imperial persecution.
-Mark, Peter's close associate and the author of the Gospel that bears his name, is also present with him (1 Peter 5:13).
+First Peter is a letter from the apostle Peter to Christians scattered across the Roman provinces of Pontus, Galatia, Cappadocia, Asia, and Bithynia, regions in present-day Turkey (1 Peter 1:1).
+Peter identifies himself as "an apostle of Jesus Christ" and appears to have composed the letter with the help of Silvanus (Silas) as secretary or amanuensis (1 Peter 5:12), which may explain its polished Greek despite Peter's Galilean background.
+Probably written from Rome, referred to cryptically as "Babylon" in 1 Peter 5:13, around AD 62–64, the letter reflects a time of growing hostility toward Christians under Nero, before full imperial persecution began.
+Mark, Peter's close associate and the author of the Gospel bearing his name, is also with him there (1 Peter 5:13).

-The occasion of the letter is the suffering and social alienation experienced by Peter's readers.
-These believers — many of them Gentile converts (1 Peter 1:14, 1 Peter 1:18, 1 Peter 4:3) — were enduring slander, hostility, and various forms of social persecution for their faith.
-Peter writes to encourage them by grounding their identity in the living hope of Christ's resurrection and their inheritance in heaven (1 Peter 1:3-5).
-Throughout the letter he weaves together several key themes: the living hope secured by Christ's resurrection, the call to holiness rooted in God's own character, the redemptive meaning of unjust suffering, the example of Christ who suffered for the righteous, and the proper posture of submission and humility within the structures of society, the household, and the church.
-Peter repeatedly draws on the Old Testament to show that his readers, though Gentiles and exiles, are now the true people of God — a chosen race, a royal priesthood, a holy nation (1 Peter 2:9-10).
+The letter responds to the suffering and social alienation Peter's readers were experiencing.
+These believers, many of them Gentile converts (1 Peter 1:14, 1 Peter 1:18, 1 Peter 4:3), were enduring slander, hostility, and other forms of social pressure because of their faith.
+Peter writes to strengthen them by grounding their identity in the living hope of Christ's resurrection and an imperishable inheritance in heaven (1 Peter 1:3-5).
+Several themes run through the letter: the call to holiness shaped by God's own character, the redemptive meaning of unjust suffering, the example of Christ, who bore injustice without retaliation, and the posture of humble submission within society, the household, and the church.
+Throughout, Peter draws on the Old Testament to show that his readers, though Gentiles and exiles, now belong to the people of God: a chosen race, a royal priesthood, a holy nation (1 Peter 2:9-10).

 Structure